openvinotoolkit/model_server/docs/stateful_models.md

 ### Special inputs for sequence handling <a name="stateful_inputs"></a>

-Stateful model works on consecutive inference requests that are associated with each other and form **sequence** of requests.
-Single stateful model can handle multiple sequences at a time.
-When model server receives requests for stateful model it needs to know which request belongs to which sequence.
-OVMS also needs to know where is the begging and the end of the sequence to properly manage its resources.
+Stateful model works on consecutive inference requests that are associated with each other and form a **sequence** of requests.
+Single stateful model can handle multiple independent sequences at a time.
+When the model server receives requests for stateful model, it maps each request to the proper sequence and its memory state.
+OVMS also tracks the beginning and the end of the sequence to properly manage system resources.

-To provide that information, requests to stateful models must contain additional inputs:
+Requests to stateful models must contain additional inputs beside the data for prediction:
 - `sequence_id` - which is 64-bit unsigned integer identifying the sequence (unique in the scope of the model instance).
 Value 0 is equivalent to not providing this input at all.
 - `sequence_control_input` - which is 32-bit unsigned integer indicating sequence start and end.
 Accepted values are:
    - 0 - no control input (has no effect - equivalent to not providing this input at all)
    - 1 - indicates start of the sequence
    - 2 - indicates end of the sequence

-**Note**: Model server also appends `sequence_id` to every response.
+**Note**: Model server also appends `sequence_id` to every response - the name and format of `sequence_id` output is exactly the same as in `sequence_id` input.

-**Both `sequence_id` and `sequence_control_input` must be provided as 1-dimensional arrays of size 1.**
+**Both `sequence_id` and `sequence_control_input` shall be provided as tensors with 1 element array (shape:[1]) and appropriate precision.**
 _See examples for gRPC and HTTP below_.

 In order to successfully infer the sequence, perform these actions: